faradey/madock/README.md

 Local development environment based on Docker for Magento

 ## Description
-`madock` is a local Docker-based environment that allows you to run Magento2 (also Magento1) projects.
+`madock` is a local Docker-based environment that allows you to run Magento2 projects.
 This project is written in Golang and is distributed under a MIT License.

 ## Key Features